brainworkup/nih-grant-typst/templates/shared/specific_aims.typ

   We will pursue the following specific aims:

-  #heading(level: 2, [Aim 1: Characterize developmental trajectories of neural circuits supporting cognitive control])
+  == Aim 1: Characterize developmental trajectories of neural circuits supporting cognitive control

   *Hypothesis:* Cognitive control networks show protracted developmental trajectories that differ between typically developing children and those with ADHD or ASD.